nikitter/revitron-sphinx-theme/docs/configuring.rst

 -------------

 Using the Sphinx standard option :py:confval:`html_logo <sphinx:html_logo>`, you can set an image file to be used as a logo at the top of the sidebar.
-The theme option :py:confval:`logo_only` also allows for *only* the logo to be shown at the top of the sidebar.

 Adding custom CSS or Javascript
 -------------------------------